 Make sure you invite MPs to visit a pharmacy within their constituency.
-LPCs can check their local MPs against PSNC's list, which maps all MPs in England to their LPC areas.
-Contractors can additionally use Parliament's postcode checker to confirm your local MP - this will be helpful if your pharmacy is in a different constituency boundary to where you live.
+Contractors can use Parliament's postcode checker to confirm your local MP - this will be helpful if your pharmacy is in a different constituency boundary to where you live.

 The pharmacy you choose needs to demonstrate community pharmacy's best assets.
 Whether this is because of its accessibility or because of the quality and range of services provided, choose a local pharmacy that shows the best of community pharmacy.
+However, it may also be important for MPs to see how pressurised pharmacies are during the normal course of the day.